 - From the faux fur fabric cut ONE 16″ wide x 38″ long strip.

 NOTE: As mentioned above, our finished length is based on the most common sizes we found for sale on retail sites.
-It is meant to be a shorter length – with the tails ending about mid-chest.
-Test the length on yourself prior to cutting to make sure you are happy with this length.
+It is meant to be a shorter length – with the tails ending above the waist.
+Test on yourself prior to cutting to make sure you are happy with this length.